aolayeye/Amazon_Vine_Analysis/README.md

 - ratio of helpful_votes to total_votes greater than 50%
 - percentage classification is based on 5-Star reviews
 ##### Review Classification
--There were 4291 vine reviews and 1781706 non-vine reviews
+- There were 4291 vine reviews and 1781706 non-vine reviews
 ##### 5-Star Review Classification
--There are 48 5-star vine reviews and 20439 5-star non-vine reviews
+- There are 48 5-star vine reviews and 20439 5-star non-vine reviews
 ##### 5-Star Review Percentage Classification
--0.23% of the 5-star useful reviews were paid reviews, while 99.77% were unpaid reviews
+- 0.23% of the 5-star useful reviews were paid reviews, while 99.77% were unpaid reviews

 ### Summary